nofelmahmood/Seam/README.md

 ```
 #### How Sync Works

-Sync works in two ways.
-One is manual and the other is automatic.
-But first if you want to know when the sync operation starts and finishes subcribe to these two notifications
+Sync operation uses a private instance of NSManagedObjectContext to perform and throws two notifications to notify when the operation starts and finishes.

 ##### Notifications
 * <b>CKSIncrementalStoreDidStartSyncOperationNotification</b>